giulianfrisoni/NodeMCU-MQTT-Home-Automation/README.md

 - 3.3V Person Sensor that can be shopped online easily.
 - Wemos Uno R1 (Arduino Uno WIFI based)
 - DHT temperature sensor.
+- Raspberry Pi or PC running linux (There is also a Windows distribution of mosquitto,with same utility).

 ## Creating an MQTT broker using mosquitto and Ubuntu/Raspbian
 ### Things we Need: